Get Back Your Deposit with End of Tenancy Cleaning Tips

 So, your lease is up and it is time to move on to bigger and better things.

-You’ve put in the work arranging moving plans, dropping down a new deposit, arranging travel plans…when suddenly you realise that the place you just left is going to need some cleaning if you hope to get your old deposit back.
+You’ve put in the work arranging removal companies near you, dropping down a new deposit, arranging travel plans…when suddenly you realise that the place you just left is going to need some cleaning if you hope to get your old deposit back.

 Depending upon the landlord, you may be expected to return your flat or your home of residence to move-in conditions before moving out.
 It is best to clarify the specifics with your landlord, but more often than not, this means you need to set aside a full day to clean up.